1. The application is processed by the IRB Committee.

 2. The IRB sends an email message to the applicant including an official document communicating the IRB’s decision.

+The IRB will provide the principal investigator with a written response stating approval or disapproval and reasons for the decision.
 A record of the response will be kept by the IRB.
-Researchers must reply to IRB stipulations before final approval can be granted.
-Proposals that are not accepted may be reworked and resubmitted.
+Proposals that are not approved may be reworked and resubmitted.
 There is, however, no appeal of a decision of the Macalester College IRB.

 3. Research may begin after approval is officially confirmed.